How to Learn Piano 16x Faster — Two Students Who Proved It's Possible

 Is Learning Piano Faster Simply A Question Of More Practice?

-Yes and no. Let's look a little deeper into practice habits gain a wider perspective...
+Yes and no. Let's look a little deeper into practice habits to gain a wider perspective…

-In a traditional piano learning scenario, most beginner students practice somewhere around 15-30 mins a day, 3-5 days a week (similar to the case study participants).
+In a traditional piano learning scenario, most beginner students practice somewhere around 15-30 mins a day, 3-5 days a week.
 Then very gradually, over a number of years, their practice levels increase as they become more advanced.
-By the time a traditional student has been learning piano for 5 years (equivalent to Level 11-12 in Musiah), they'll usually be practicing at 60-90 mins a day, 5-6 days a week (i.e. comparable levels to Michael).
+By the time a traditional student has been learning piano for 5 years (equivalent to Level 11-12 in Musiah), they'll usually be practicing at 60-90 mins a day, 5-6 days a week — comparable to Michael's approach.

-In other words, when Michael was on Level 12, he had only been learning for about 12-15 weeks, yet the amount of practice he was doing was comparable to traditional piano student who has been learning for 5 years.
-So the difference between Michael and most beginners (including the case study participants) is that Michael allowed his practice levels to naturally increase quite rapidly so they would be appropriate for the level of advancement of the songs he was learning.
+In other words, when Michael was on Level 12, he had only been learning for about 12-15 weeks, yet the amount of practice he was doing was comparable to a traditional piano student who has been learning for 5 years.
+The difference is that Michael allowed his practice levels to naturally increase quite rapidly so they would be appropriate for the level of advancement of the songs he was learning.

 2) Optimizing Your Personal Approach (HOW You Practice)